5 min read

 3) A lot of people don’t realize their dog is overweight.
 How do you suggest we assess our dog’s body condition?

-I advise people to both look at and feel their pet.
-Can you feel and see the waist?
+I advise people to both look at and feel their pets.
+Can you feel and see their waist?
 Can you feel ribs under a covering of skin and muscle?
 Are those thighs “ripped”?
-The dog is designed to be an athlete, and should feel muscular and fit, not round and soft.
+The dog is designed to be an athlete and should feel muscular and fit, not round and soft.

 4) What are some of the health consequences of allowing our dogs to become overweight?